H16Bw/Internet-of-Things-Department-Task-3/README.md

 # Internet-of-Things-Department-Task-3
 3rd task of Internet of Things Department - Summer training program at Smart Methods

-## Environmental Data Collection and Transmission with DHT22 Sensor and ESP8266/ESP32
+## Data Collection and Transmission with DHT22 Sensor and using a Wi-Fi network

 ## Wokwi Link : https://wokwi.com/projects/372550980634094593